jfrank-summit/ArchiveThisNow/README.md

    - Fetches the tweet data
    - Downloads any media (photos, videos)
    - Uploads everything to AutoDrive
+   - Generates AI-powered commentary about the tweet content using LangChain
-   - Replies to the user with the CID and access link
+   - Replies to the user with intelligent commentary, CID, and access link